 Slow and steady wins this race.

-It has been 22 months since McCormick has acquired French’s condiments business for $4.2 billion.
-Easily the spice maker’s biggest deal in its history.
+It has been more than two years since McCormick has acquired French’s condiments business for $4.2 billion, easily the spice maker’s biggest deal in its history, and it’s still paying off.
 The acquisition included Frank’s RedHot sauce, a product that I religiously use for almost all of my meals.
 I love a little heat in my food.

-McCormick reported Q1 2019 earnings in March.
-The results were more than satisfactory with top-line sales growing 4% year-over-year, excluding currency to $744.9 million and an operating profit of $135.3 million, an operating margin of 18.2%
+McCormick reported Q3 2019 earnings in October.
+The results were more than satisfactory with top-line sales growing 1% year-over-year and a gross profit of $539.9 million.

-The company’s business did very well in the Americas during the first quarter with sales increases of 3% of 7% for its consumer sales and flavor solutions segments respectively.
-A sure sign the U.S. economy is still robust.
+The company’s business did very well in the Americas, a sure sign the U.S. economy is still robust.

 Bridgford Foods (BRID)